fabrice-etanchaud/dbt-dremio/README.md

 -|-|-|-|-
 twin_strategy|every materialization but reflection|`allow`, `prevent`, `clone`|no|`clone`

+It should be safe as long as you don't play with `alias` and/or `file` configs.

 # Connection

 Be careful to provide the right odbc driver's name in the adapter specific `driver` attribute, the one you gave to your dremio's odbc driver installation.

 Here are the profile default values :